What is a chief sustainability officer (CSO)?

 The number of CSOs has grown significantly over the years.
 The Weinreb Group, a sustainability executive recruiting agency, reported that the number of CSOs appointed at publicly traded companies increased from 29 in 2011 to 183 in 2023.

 In addition, the number of companies hiring their first CSO is also growing quickly.
 According to the report, a total of 108 companies hired their first CSO in the 15 years between 2004 and 2019.
 Then, 122 companies hired their first CSO in the three years between 2020 and 2023.
-Also, women make up 58% of the total amount of CSOs appointed in 2023.
+Also, women made up 58% of the total number of CSOs appointed in 2023.
 The U.S. government has also appointed 50 CSOs across various agencies.

 CSOs must steward a team of sustainability professionals, which is also a growing demographic.
 Weinreb found that the size of core teams increased from four in 2011 to eight in 2023.
 In addition, this core team also works with an average of 26 people across the company who spend more than half their time on sustainability work.